 Xemxija Heritage Trail Malta Overview

-The Xemxija Heritage Trail is an excellent walking route.
+The Xemxija Heritage Trail is an excellent walking route in Malta.
 Admittedly, it surpassed our expectations.
 Beck and I thought we would enjoy the island’s various coastal walks much more than this historical trail.
 But, the historical trail is jam-packed with so many untouched and fascinating historical sites, that we were truly blown away.
 Indeed, this historical trail was just as entertaining and exhilarating as the island’s stunning coastal walks.

 As mentioned, to truly appreciate what you’re seeing on the Xemxija Heritage Trail, it’s best to follow some sort of map.
 Below, we’ll provide a GPS-guided map.
 We’ll also tell you where you can find a free map to use in St Paul’s Bay.
 In addition, we’ll provide details on using an app to help with navigation and information about the sites en route.